edna-harriet/Farm-Portal/README.md

   In order to get a copy of this project and run on your local machine for development and testing purposes you will need to clone the project,install all the dependencies and execute the command "localhost:8080".
 It is important to note that this project requires a running database, I suggest you use DBeaver.

  # Built Using:
-   MySQL - Database
+   1.MySQL - Database
-   DBeaver - Database administration tool.
+   2.DBeaver - Database administration tool.
-   PHP - Programming language.
+   3.PHP - Programming language.
+   4.Codeigniter framework.

  # Author
    edna-harriet - Harriet Auma Odima.